bestia-dev/dropbox_backup_to_external_disk_1/README.md

 For commercial programs they probably embed them into the binary code somehow.
 But for OpenSource projects it is not possible to keep a secret.
 So the workaround is: every user must create a new `dropbox app` exclusive only to him.
 Creating a new app is simple.
 This app will stay forever in `development status` in dropbox, to be more private and secure.
 The
 `$ dropbox_backup_to_external_disk --help`
 has the detailed instructions.
 Then every time before use we need generate the "short-lived access token" for security reasons.
+There is the possibility to choose "no expiration" token, but I don't like it.
+Dropbox backup is used rarely and it is not super frustrating to make few clicks for security of your precious files.
+Having a "no expiration" token is like having another password for the hackers to try to hack.
+I like more the "short-lived" token.
+When I'm not using this backup program, there is no access token at all.
 ![dropbox_2](https://github.com/LucianoBestia/dropbox_backup_to_external_disk/raw/main/images/dropbox_2.png "dropbox_2") ![dropbox_1](https://github.com/LucianoBestia/dropbox_backup_to_external_disk/raw/main/images/dropbox_1.png "dropbox_1")

 ## rename or move